julianpratt/Toolbag/README.md

 These settings can be changed later by using a terminal and sudo raspi-config.

-In particular the boot behaviour, can be changed so the RPi just boots to command line (doesn’t load the desktop) and also boots straight to the Pi user (doesn‘t wait for login).
+In particular the boot behaviour, can be changed so the RPi just boots to command line (doesn’t load the desktop) and also boots straight to the default user (doesn‘t wait for login).

 Then decide whether or not a desktop is required for that RPi.
 The default Raspberry Pi OS has a desktop.
 Under Raspberry Pi OS (other) there is an image without a desktop.

 Put the SD card into the Pi and power up.
 After a while SSH (port 22) into the Pi.
-The RPi can now be accessed with (for example): ssh username@hostname
+The RPi can now be accessed with:

+    ssh username@hostname

 Then setup Toolbag (see Installation, above) and download the latest updates:

     update

-//

 ### Power Save
 Although the Raspberry Pi itself doesn't have a sleep mode, individual devices in Linux (including the network adapters) can.
 Run the command: